tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/购买指南/日结后付费模式（新）_intl_en.md

 ## Service Suspension/Termination Policy
-Your GME service will be suspended 24 hours after your account falls into arrears.
+Your GME service will be suspended 24 hours after your account becomes overdue.
 Your GME resources will be terminated and repossessed 168 hours (7 days) after service suspension.
 Please ensure that your account balance stays positive to avoid service interruptions.

-## Arrears Alerts
+## Overdue Payment Alerts
-Arrears alerts will be sent via email, SMS, and the Message Center to the Tencent Cloud account creator and all collaborators on the day your account falls into arrears.
+Overdue payment alerts will be sent via email, SMS, and the Message Center to the Tencent Cloud account creator and all collaborators on the day your account becomes overdue.